ualib/agda-algebras/glossary.rst

       A **semidistributive lattice** is one that is either meet- or join-semidistributive.

-      We denote the class of meet-semidistributive lattices by SD∧, but we also use SD∧ as an adjective and write "L is SD∧" to mean "L is meet-semidistributive," i.e., L ∈ SD∧.
+      We denote the class of meet-semidistributive lattices by SD∧, but we also use SD∧ as an adjective and write "𝐿 is SD∧" to mean "𝐿 is meet-semidistributive," i.e., 𝐿 ∈ SD∧.

       A variety 𝒱 is called **meet-semidistributive** (or SD∧) if every algebra in 𝒱 has a meet-semidistributive congruence lattice.